Light Cream of Broccoli Soup

 4. Add the Dairy

 Remove from heat, and let cool for 10-15 minutes, then add milk and greek yogurt.
 Stir well, but do not worry about any chunks that will be blended next.
+If you want to stop here and eat a chunky soup, all the power to you!
+Boiled broccoli and potatoes are a delicious combination.

 5. Blend It Up